-There is insufficient space at the existing Hercules Transit Center site for a BART station, platform, and storage tracks.
+There is insufficient space at the Hercules Transit Center site for a BART station, platform, and storage tracks.
 The lack of space would require locating the storage tracks in areas outside the footprint of the transit center.
-Options include undeveloped land that is east of the transit center (Options 1 and 2), or undeveloped land that is northwest (Option 3) or northeast (Option 4) of the I-80/SR-4 interchange.
+Options include the developed land adjacent to (west of) the transit center, undeveloped land that is further east of the transit center, or undeveloped land that is northwest or northeast of the I-80/SR-4 interchange.
 These options are discussed below as part of the alignment from the tunnel portals located east of Appian Way/I-80 to the Hercules Transit Center.